-"Stop," pleaded Harry, and he latched onto his son's face.
-He cupped his narrow jawline with his hands, and rubbed his son's cheeks with his thumbs.
+“Stop,” pleaded Harry, and he latched onto his son's face.
+He cupped his narrow jaw with his hands, and rubbed his son's cheeks with his thumbs.
 He hated seeing James like this.
 So desperate and so seemingly lost.
 He knew it was his fault, but this was exactly what he had been trying to avoid.
-"It makes you my son.
+“It makes you my son.
 My son, James, and nothing less.
 I know what this feels like.
 Believe me.
 I didn't know who I was either, but you have to trust me.
-You're no different."
+You're no different.”

 James seemed to momentarily give into his father's consoling, for he closed his eyes under his father's touch and briefly nodded, but then he seemed to jolt back to reality.
-He beat his father's hands away from his face, and he shook his head in protest, backing away from his father.
+He beat his father's hands away from his face, and he shook his head in protest, backing away from him.